What Are Email Blacklists? How to get a domain or IP address Delisted?

 • The message is rejected and bounced back to the sender address with notification

-• The message is accepted to the inbox
+• The message is accepted to be sent to the inbox

-Every email service provider including Gmail, Y-mail, and Outlook has a domain reputation list that would mark you as a good or bad sender based on your email activity and would use your domain reputation to decide your email eligibility to be delivered to the inbox.
-Take an instance of Gmail, they provide a tool called Google-Postmaster in which you can check your domain reputation.
-Based on the domain reputation action on the received email is decided by the Gmail ISP.
+Every ESP, including Gmail, Y-mail, and Outlook has a domain reputation list that would mark you as a good or bad sender.
+This is based on your email activity and sending domain reputation.
+For example, Gmail provides a tool called Google-Postmaster for checking the domain reputation.
+Based on the reputation, the action on the received email (sent to the inbox or spam) is decided by the Gmail ESP.

-We all know that there are many ISPs other than google and they too have their reputation list and blacklist, but right now you will only get notifications regarding emails being dropped as warnings.
-These services haven't kept their reputation list to be checked and accessed by the public right now, but you can expect it in the near future.
+Other ISPs too have their reputation list and blacklist, but you will only get notifications regarding emails being dropped as warnings.
+Their reputation lists are not accessible to the public right now, but you can expect it in the near future.

 Image